A Complete Characterization of Pythagorean Hodograph Preserving Mappings: Examples and applications

 \begin{example}

-The construction of Example \ref{giveCut} can be generalized in order to obtain PH preserving mappings with poles of prescribed order at prescribed points.
-As a simple example, let us choose two complex numbers at which we will construct the poles, e.g. $c_1= 2+3\mathrm{i}$ and $c_2= 1+\mathrm{i}$ and consider the holomorphic function
+Before presenting a general construction we will give one more simple example.
+Let us choose two complex numbers at which we will construct the poles, and consider the holomorphic function